Amda Seyon I's expansions: Western campaigns

-During the initial phase of the empire's expansion, the first kingdom to submit was Damot, followed by Shewa.By 1316, Amda Seyon had subjugated the Gojjam Province and Hadiya.
-In the northwest, Amda Seyon campaigned against the Jews of semien, who posed a stiff resistance against him but were eventually subdued.
+During the initial phase of the empire's expansion, the first kingdom to submit was Damot, followed by Shewa.
+By 1316, Amda Seyon had subjugated the Gojjam Province and Hadiya.
+In the northwest, Amda Seyon campaigned against the Jews of Semien, who posed a stiff resistance against him but were eventually subdued.
 They rose in rebellion again in 1332, an act to which the emperor responded by sending several regiments which managed to crush the rebellion.
 With his campaigns in Gojjam and Wogera, he gained control of the vast area between the Blue Nile and Tekeze River.

 Early eastern conflicts

 In 1328, an envoy of Amda Seyon named Tiyintay was detained and executed by Sultan Haqq ad-Din I, ruler of the Ifat Sultanate.
 This act angered the emperor who invaded Ifat and devastated its territory.
-He pursued the Haqq ad-Din all the way to the coast where he defeated and captured him at the Battle of Zeila.
+He pursued Haqq ad-Din all the way to the coast where he defeated and captured him at the Battle of Zeila.
 The emperor's army then sacked Zeila and looted the vast riches in the city.
 After this event, Ifat along with the sultanate of Fatagar were annexed as vassal states under Sabr ad-Din II, brother of the defeated sultan.

 War with the Muslim league

 Beginning in the Year 1332, Sabr ad-Din, supported by Sultan Amano of the Hadiya Sultanate and Sultan Hayder of Dawaro declared war on the emperor.
 Sabr ad din's plan was to overwhelm the emperor by attacking his armies on several fronts simultaneously.
 To this end, he invited the Jews in the northwest to attack the emperor from the west.
-Amda seyon became aware of the plans of the Muslim league through spies and attacked his enemies separately.
+Amda Seyon became aware of the plans of the Muslim league through spies and attacked his enemies separately.
 His able command of his well-structured army, combined with the element of surprise, proved to be a deadly force.
 He first advanced on Hadiya, which he devastated; with many of its people being carried into captivity and its sultan, Amano, being captured.
-He then ravaged Fatagar, followed by the Sultanate of Dewaro, whose sultan Haydera was also captured.
+He then ravaged Fatagar, followed by the Sultanate of Dawaro, whose sultan Haydera was also captured.
 The victorious emperor then entered the territory of Ifat, ravaging it once again.
-Amda seyon then sent a regiment of his army named Tekula, meaning wolves, against Sabr ad-Din who managed to escape although his palace was looted and sacked by the Tekula regiment.
+Amda Seyon then sent a regiment of his army named Tekula, meaning wolves, against Sabr ad-Din who managed to escape although his palace was looted and sacked by the Tekula regiment.
 Eventually, however, Sabr ad-Din was captured and forced to submit, with the emperor deciding to spare his life.
 The Ifat Sultanate, Hadiya Sultanate, Dawaro Sultanate and Fatagar Sultanate were annexed by the emperor as tributary provinces who then appointed Jamal ad-Din I, another one of Sabr ad- Din's brothers as governor of the Muslim provinces.